Set Current Location

 Refined interiors, cushioned dark wood chairs and housed within the historic Mayflower Park Hotel, Oliver's Lounge blends the perfect ambiance for the perfect martini.
 Noted in magazines as the home of the International Martini Classic Challenge, it wouldn't be an overshoot to expect the best of the best.
 From true classics to cleverly composed cocktails, Oliver's is simply a must while in the city.
 Also relish light bites and cheese plates on offer here.

 Text message this Capital Hill speakeasy to get on the list, then ring the bell at the nondescript entrance (only once!) to be greeted and let in.
-Beside the novelty reservation system, this Prohibition-style bar offers a cool atmosphere, with the lighting dim enough for a romantic vibe, but not so dark that you can't see where you're going.
-Great place to bring a date or meet a group of friends.
-The waitstaff is dressed in Prohibition-era attire, which adds a nice wrinkle.
+Beside the novelty reservation system, this Prohibition-style bar offers a cool atmosphere, with the lighting dim enough for a romantic vibe.
+The waitstaff is dressed in Prohibition-era attire, which adds a nice touch and keeps up the illusion.
 Cocktails are stiff and reasonably priced, and happy hour offers great deals.
-Knee High Stocking Company also serves food; try the lamb sliders or the tater tots.
+Knee High Stocking Company also serves food; try the lamb sliders or the tater tots along with your drink.

 Amber is popular with singles and makes the most of its Belltown location.
 The large bar opens onto the sidewalk, and the venue expands with outside tables in good weather.
 The food includes roast chicken, grilled halibut and kobe cheeseburgers serve as a backdrop to the real draw here, which are cocktails.
 With over 100 distinct choices on the drinks menu, including 29 martinis and 8 hot drinks, it's a great place to sip and be seen.

 Housed in the basement boiler room of a former old brick hotel, Bathtub Gin & Co. has different levels in its lounge.
 The upstairs pine bar is stocked with liquor from around the world and on the lower level there are comfortable seats and couches.
 It sports a rustic decor and faint-lighting that gives a characteristic charm to the place.
 The service is also quite friendly and truly reflects the laid-back atmosphere they advocate.
-The bar is perfect for those typical rainy Seattle nights, where you can sip on local gin, tonics or a classic cocktail.
+The bar is the perfect place to unwind after a work day, where you can sip on local gin, tonics or a classic cocktail.

 Tavern Law has been serving fabulous cocktails since 1832.
 During the Prohibition era when America outlawed alcohol, the bar became a speakeasy and continued to serve drinks.
 Now you can have a perfectly legal cocktail and enjoy the bar's interesting past by sipping on a classic concoction.
 The ever-evolving drink menu is made with only fresh, hand-crushed juices and syrups blended by traditional methods.
 This mecca of bar-tending features in the top 25 bars in the country and their clientele includes numerous mixology historians and connoisseurs.